-- Always wear the correct gloves when cleaning. - Get all your supplies ready. - Work from backstage to the on-stage area, then to the auditorium and out through the foyer.
-Start with the highest point and work your way down. - Dust and remove cobwebs from the ceilings, walls, furniture and light fittings. - Clear away any rubbish. - Clean glass and windows with a window cleaner and microfibre cloth.
-Use a window squeegee and washer for larger areas. - Clean and wipe hard surfaces including door handles, railings, countertops, tables, chair backs, armrests, cup holders, water and drinking stations, switches, air-con and backstage control buttons, sinks, taps, window sills and dispensers. - Polish all the brass and other metal fixtures. - Check and restock hand sanitiser, hand soap, paper hand towel, disinfectant wipe and auto air freshener dispensers. - Empty bins and replace the garbage bag.
-Wipe inside the bin if anything has made its way through the bag. - Vacuum all floors and upholstered seating.
-Pay special attention to any debris that's collected in the crevices of the seating.
-Use a crevice tool to get into the hard-to-reach places. - Remove stains from carpets and upholstery. - Sweep or dust mop hard floor areas if required, then damp mop hard floors with a microfibre floor mop.
-Clean entrance matting including under the mats. - Go over the entire area one more time to make sure everything is clean and in order.
+- Always wear the correct gloves when cleaning. - Get all your supplies ready. - Close the area for cleaning.
+Clear away any rubbish or kitchen items.
+Start cleaning at the highest point and work your way down. - Dust and remove cobwebs from the ceilings, walls & light fittings. - Clean and wipe hard surfaces like desks, chairs and cabinets. - Clean keyboards, phones, drawer handles, switches, remotes, touchscreens, sink taps and anywhere else hands touch. - Dust any other surfaces, including windows and monitor screens. - Spot clean walls, glass windows and shiny surfaces with marks. - Check and restock hand soap, hand sanitiser, disinfectant wipe, and paper hand towel dispensers. - Empty bins and replace the garbage bag.
+Wipe inside the bin if anything has made its way through the bag. - Remove stains from carpets and upholstery. - Vacuum carpeted floors and upholstered seating. - Sweep, dust mop or vacuum the hard floor areas, then damp mop floors with a microfibre floor mop or wringer mop.
+Clean entrance matting including under the mat. - Go over the entire area one more time to make sure everything is clean and in order.